danos/frr/doc/manpages/common-options.rst

    NB: Unlike the other options, this option specifies a directory, not a full path.

    This option is primarily used by the SNAP packaging system, its semantics may change.
-It should not be neccessary in most other scenarios.
+It should not be necessary in most other scenarios.

 MODULE LOADING
 --------------